Patient’s Bill of Rights

 Toll-free number: 1-800-333-4114

 This service can help you understand your rights and benefits, work through the Medicare system, and get quality care.
+They have newsletters, fact sheets, and a place to submit questions.
 They can also help you find programs that help reduce your costs for prescription drugs and medical care, and guide you through the appeals process if Medicare denies coverage for drugs or care you need

 No matter who you are, we can help.
 Contact us anytime, day or night, for information and support.
 Call us at 1-800-227-2345 or visit www.cancer.org.